All Episodes

 They're thinking about Iraq.

-Everybody's talking about this Obama in the places that you need to be interested in.
+Everybody's talking about this, Obama, in the places that you need to be interested in.

-Everybody's fascinated by it, because in a drive-by's your pals are worried that the satire didn't come off as satire because they didn't put me anywhere in the cover.
+Everybody's fascinated by it because in a drive-bys, your pals are worried that the satire didn't come off as satire because they didn't put me anywhere in the cover.

-And so he's it's it's it's just it's upsetting to him.
+And so it's just upsetting to him.

-It does it it bothers him a uh a great deal.
+It bothers him a great deal.

-So he says it's just a cartoon and all that, but doesn't think the satire was pulled off by the people at the New Yorker.
+So he says it's just a cartoon and all that, but he doesn't think the satire was pulled off by the people at the New Yorker.

 It gets rather terrible.

-A Newsweek poll shows that 12% of America believes that you are a Muslim.
+A newsweek poll shows that 12% of America believes that you are a Muslim.

-How do you fight that uh uh Obama?
+How do you fight that, Obama?

-And pledge allegiance to the flag and you know all the things that have been reported in these emails are uh completely untrue and have been debunked again and again and again.
+And all the things that have been reported in these emails are completely untrue and have been debunked again and again and again.

-Something that we don't spend a lot of time talking about, and sometimes I've been derelict in pointing that out.
+It's something that we don't spend a lot of time talking about.

-You know, there are wonderful Muslim Americans uh all across the country who are doing wonderful things, and and for this to be used as sort of an insult or to raise suspicions about me, I think, is unfortunate.
+And for this to be used as sort of an insult or to raise suspicions about me, I think, is unfortunate.

 And it's not what America's all about.

-America's all about political satire.
+America is all about political satire.

 This is totally America.

-I'll be telling you what he's doing here.
+Let me tell you what he's doing here.

 He's trying to incite Muslim Americans to also join the chorus of those complaining about this.

-And of course, the irony here is, ladies and gentlemen, that uh he thinks American Muslims ought to raise hell about a cartoon that is intended to lampoon us.
+And of course, the irony here is, ladies and gentlemen, that he thinks American Muslims ought to raise hell about a cartoon that is intended to lampoon us.

 This cartoon is intended to make fun of us conservatives.

-And we out there whining About it?
+Are we out there whining about it?

 No.

-We're reveling in the fact that they didn't pull it off, and everybody on their side's worried that the idiots that make up a majority of the people of this country aren't going to have the sophistication to understand it.
+We're reveling in the fact that they didn't pull it off, and everybody on their side's worried that the idiots that make up a majority of the people in this country aren't going to have the sophistication to understand it.

-So he hopes that this will end up inciting uh Muslims if he can convince them that this is lampooning them.
+So he hopes that this will end up inciting Muslims if he can convince them that this is lampooning them.

-Now, there have to be in the Obama campaign, there have to be some really perverse minds at work in this campaign, constantly trying to manipulate the public based on emotions, such as race or religion, desperation, you name it.
+Now, there have to be, in the Obama campaign, there have to be some really perverse minds at work in this campaign, constantly trying to manipulate the public based on emotions such as race or religion, desperation, you name it.

-Well, when you lack a record, period, 143 days, you're a community organizer in Chicago working for a corrupt voter registration unit called acorn.
+And the reason for that is when you lack a good record, well, when you lack a record period, 143 days, you're a community organizer in Chicago working for a corrupt voter registration unit called Acorn.

-When that's when when you when you have a record that insignificant, and then you have to embark on a on a campaign to conceal the real you, such as your buds, Bill Ayers and Jeremiah Wright.
+When you have a record that insignificant, and then you have to embark on a campaign to conceal the real you, such as your buds, Bill Ayers and Jeremiah Wright, you know, this is what you do.

-You try to divert attention with emotional appeals and uh and rants, and that's what they're trying to do here.
+You try to divert attention with emotional appeals and rants.

 And it's just funny that this topic will not go away.

-And why do you think Obama is, and why do you think nobody is really letting go of this?
+And why do you think nobody is really letting go of this?

-There is an answer to this, ladies and I, of course, have it, but right now it's time for a windfall profit timeout here on the EIB network.
+But right now, it's time for a windfall profit timeout here on the EIB network.

-Sit tight, we'll be back.
+Sit-tight, we'll be back.

 Do not go away.

-Just reviewing the audio soundbite ruster.
+Just reviewing the audio soundbite roster.

 Welcome back, Rush Limbaugh.